klnusbaum/chillserve/README.md

 # Chill as a Service
 Chill as a Service (CaaS) aims to provide what the internet needs most: more chill.
-Backed by the chilles of algorithms, CaaS provides a robust API for all of your chill needs.
+Backed by the chillest of algorithms, CaaS provides a robust API for all of your chill needs.

 # API